 On July 9, 2014, the Company entered into a loan and security agreement with Silicon Valley Bank for a loan to purchase equipment.
-The amount of the loan is \$1,750 and the equipment advance draw period extends from July 9, 2014 through the earlier to occur of (a) March 31, 2015, or (b) an event of default.
-The loan is payable in equal monthly installments of principal plus interest over 36 months beginning six months after the funding date.
-The interest rate is 2.75% above the prime rate, fixed at the time of the advance for the loan.
-On August 28, 2014, the Company took an advance of \$464 from the loan at an interest rate of 6%, prime rate of 3.25% plus 2.75%.
+The amount of the loan is \$1,750 and bears interest at prime plus 2.75% or (6.00% at December 31, 2014) and is payable in equal monthly installments over 36 months beginning six months after the funding date, which ranged from August 2014 to November 2014.

-In accordance with the terms of the loan, the Company granted Silicon Valley Bank a warrant to purchase 70,946 shares of common stock in connection with entering into the loan and security agreement.
-The warrant provides the holder with the right to purchase an aggregate of 6,566 shares of the Company's common stock at a per share exercise price of \$7.99.
-The warrant is exercisable, in whole or in part, immediately upon issuance and may be exercised on a cashless basis.
-The warrant expires on the tenth anniversary of issuance.
-The fair value of the warrant as of July 9, 2014 was estimated using the OM with the following inputs: (a) risk-free interest rate of 2.58%; (b) implied volatility of the Company's common stock of 87%; the expected term of 10 years.
-The fair value of the warrant as of July 9, 2014 was \$51, which was recorded as a debt issuance cost recorded as a debit to "prepaid expenses and other current assets" and a credit to additional paid-in capital.
-The debt issuance cost will be amortized over the life of the advance period of the equipment term loan, July 9, 2014 through March 31, 2015, to interest expense.
+The Company granted Silicon Valley Bank a warrant to purchase 6,566 shares of common stock at a per share exercise price of \$7.99.
+The warrant is exercisable, in whole or in part, immediately upon issuance and may be exercised on a cashless basis and expires on the tenth anniversary of issuance.
+The fair value of the warrant as of July 9, 2014 was estimated at \$51 with the following inputs: (a) risk-free interest rate of 2.58%; (b) implied volatility of the Company's common stock of 87%; (c) the expected term of 10 years.
+The fair value of the warrant was recorded as a debt issuance cost with a corresponding credit to additional paid-in capital.